hazrinatn/hazrina.net/data/authors/default.md

 github: https://github.com/hazrinatn
 ---

-Hello, I'm Hazrina (pronounced: haaz-ree-na), a reseacrh scientist turned full-stack web developer.
+Hello, I'm Hazrina _(pronounced: haaz-ree-na)_, a research scientist turned full-stack web developer.

 After getting my Bachelor's degree in Biology, I worked as a research assistant conducting study and analyzing data about colorectal cancer detection.
 While analyzing data using R programming language (and a little bit of python), I was attracted to the fact that I can build things that solve problems through coding, so I started to learn building web apps in my spare time.